-Intelligent diabetes care designed for pregnancy
+Intelligent diabetes care designed for pregnancy.

 Easily connect state-of-the-art diabetes management into your obstetrics practice.